Karql/elastalert-kibana-plugin/README.md

 There is still some work to be done, but this version should work ;)

-For older versions check: [nsano-rururu/elastalert-kibana-plugin](https://github.com/nsano-rururu/elastalert-kibana-plugin)
+For older Kibana versions check: [nsano-rururu/elastalert-kibana-plugin](https://github.com/nsano-rururu/elastalert-kibana-plugin)

 # ElastAlert Kibana Plugin